-Lord are in every place, observing the evil and the good.
+Lord are in every place, observing both evil and good men.

 4. A tongue that heals is a tree of life, but perverseness in it causes a spiritual wound.

-5. A fool spurns his father’s correction, but he who heeds reproof is prudent.
+5. A fool spurns his father’s correction, but one who heeds reproof is prudent.

 6. In the house of a righteous man is much wealth, but with the increase of a wicked man comes trouble.